Clan Amir 03-09

-Gerry radios the company commander with the current situation, and is promptly ordered out.
+Gerry radios the company commander with the current situation, and he’s promptly ordered out.
 He replies, “I’m sorry, Sir, court-martial me if you must.
 But I’ve a duty to the people to kill these scum.
 A duty to those these scum will harm in the future if they’re not taken out now, and a duty to those they’ve already killed at Thistledown.
-I’d appreciate it if you can detach forces to ‘High Reach’ in the next valley and to Thistledown to ensure they don’t get back over the mountains.
+I’d appreciate it if you can detach forces to ‘High Reach’ in the next valley, and to Thistledown to ensure they don’t get back over the mountains.
 I’d also appreciate any support forces you can send us.
 For the people!
 Out.”
 The company commander can be heard swearing over the radio until Gerry turns it off.

-Standing beside the Jeep, he says, “Listen up, everyone, this isn’t going to be easy.
+Standing beside the Jeep Gerry says, “Listen up, everyone, this isn’t going to be easy.
 I don’t know if we’ll win this or not.
 I do know, whatever happens, a lot of those bastards aren’t going home.”
-Drawing his sword he waves it above his head and sticks it in the ground while saying, “Here I stand, here I stay.
+Drawing his sword he waves it above his head, and sticks it in the ground while saying, “Here I stand, here I stay.
 The Amir stand and fight today.”
 Thus declaring The Stand, letting the men know there’ll be no quarter and no retreat in this battle.
 It also confirms what many have thought about why such a young man is an officer in the Guards, he’s a royal prince and destined for higher things.
-They turn back to the wall and settle down to wait for the enemy.
+They turn back to the wall, and settle down to wait for the enemy.
 Gerry climbs into the heavy machine-gun’s control seat; it’s the most exposed position when the shooting starts, despite the light shield mounted on it.
-Shaun Matheson sits on the ground behind the Jeep, with two medical kits at hand.
+Shaun Matheson sits on the ground behind the Jeep, with the two medical kits at hand.

 After a thirty-five minute wait a large group of men emerge from the jungle edge and head to the farm house.
-They’re looking about them while they slowly walk across the fields, it's clear they’re concerned because they can’t see anyone at work.
+They’re looking about them while they slowly walk across the fields.
+It’s clear they’re concerned, because they can’t see anyone at work.
 The men take about twenty minutes to cover one hundred and fifty metres of the two hundred and forty metres from the jungle to the farm house.

-The brigands start to withdraw because over a hundred of them are lying dead or dying in the field.
+The brigands start to withdraw, because over a hundred of them are lying dead or dying in the field.
 By the time the retreating brigands have covered half the distance back to the jungle about two thirds of them are lying in the field.
 More are falling with each step they take, and the Guards keep up their heavy fire.
 They’re near the end of the heavy machine-gun’s range.
 Suddenly the valley is filled with sound when four giant falcons fly up the valley to pour cannon and rocket fire into the brigands.
 The Brown Bombers have arrived.
-As the Peregrine fighters over fly what’s left of the brigands a number of small bombs detach and fall amongst them.
+When the Peregrine fighters over fly what’s left of the brigands a number of small bombs detach to fall amongst them.
 When the smoke of the bombs clears no one is moving in the field.
-On orders from Gerry Corporal Emkara turns on the radio and switches to the Peregrine operations frequency.
-She thanks them for the assistance and asks them to make one more pass.
+On orders from Gerry Corporal Emkara turns on the radio, and switches to the Peregrine operations frequency.
+She thanks them for the assistance, and asks them to make one more pass.
 They oblige, giving the brigands another thorough pasting with cannon and rocket fire when they return down the valley.